 - Develop an annual audit plan covering the whole system of internal controls in discussion with senior management and taking into account TfL's risks, major projects, significant areas of change and specific management concerns.
-The plan will be confirmed on a quarterly basis to ensure it remains relevant and timely. - Facilitate and contribute to the development of an integrated assurance plan for TfL, incorporating the annual internal audit plan, in association with other assurance providers. - Incorporate within the overall audit plan an internal consultancy service to the business with the objective of assisting management to implement business improvement rather than expressing a formal audit opinion.
+The plan will be confirmed on a quarterly basis to ensure it remains relevant and timely. - Facilitate and contribute to the development of an integrated assurance plan for TfL, incorporating the annual internal audit plan, in association with other assurance providers.

-- Actively seek to promulgate areas of good practice identified in the course of audit or consultancy work across TfL. - Provide a professional investigation service to enquire into and report on actual/potential crimes and occurrences of fraud, corruption and related offences. - Provide a fraud detection capability by utilising forensic data analytics to identify risk areas and, in addition, use this work to direct fraud prevention and awareness activities. - Ensure adequate and appropriately skilled resources are available to deliver the department's responsibilities.
+- Incorporate within the overall audit plan an internal consultancy service to the business, in relation to control related matters, with the objective of assisting management to implement business improvement rather than expressing a formal audit opinion. - Actively seek to promulgate areas of good practice identified in the course of audit or consultancy work across TfL. - Provide a professional investigation service to enquire into and report on actual/potential crimes and occurrences of fraud, corruption and related offences. - Provide a fraud detection capability by utilising forensic data analytics to identify risk areas and, in addition, use this work to direct fraud prevention and awareness activities. - Ensure adequate and appropriately skilled resources are available to deliver the department's responsibilities.
 The skill sets of existing staff will be developed where appropriate.
 Specialist skills may be brought in from outside the department. - Deliver the audit plan in accordance with the methodologies set out in the Audit Manual which will be continuously reviewed and updated.
 Internal Audit will operate in accordance with the Code of Ethics and Standards published by the Chartered Institute of Internal Audit and the Chartered Institute of Public Finance and Accountancy (CIPFA) to ensure the highest quality of professional delivery and in accordance with best practice as promulgated from time to time by the Audit Commission. - Deliver fraud investigations in accordance with the methodologies set out in the Fraud Protocol and the Fraud Manual, and relevant legislation, which will be continuously reviewed and updated. - Seek feedback at the end of each major assignment to enable continuous quality improvement. - Maintain a quality assurance and improvement program that covers all aspects of internal audit activity. - Issue a formal report at the end of each audit assignment after full discussion with the management of the area audited.
-The report will be issued to relevant members of management and copied to the General Counsel, Chief Finance Officer and the external auditors.
-The results of all reports issued will be summarised for the Audit Committee regularly throughout the year in accordance with TfL's disclosure policy. - Issue a report at the end of each consultancy assignment to relevant members of management setting out findings and recommendations.
+The report will be issued to relevant members of management and, other than HSE and technical audit reports, copied to the General Counsel, Chief Finance Officer and the external auditors.
+The results of all reports issued will be summarised for the Audit and Assurance Committee regularly throughout the year in accordance with TfL's disclosure policy. - Issue a report at the end of each consultancy assignment to relevant members of management setting out findings and recommendations.
 Consultancy reports will generally have a more restricted distribution than audit reports unless areas of significant concern arise.
-The results of consultancy assignments may still be used to contribute to Internal Audit's overall opinion on the control environment. - Issue a report at the end of each fraud investigation to local management advising them of the outcome of the investigation and, as necessary, advising on the courses of action available in respect of disciplinary, civil or criminal action.
-Where relevant, an internal control report may also be issued for standard audit report circulation making recommendations as to how to strengthen the control environment.
+The results of consultancy assignments may still be used to contribute to Internal Audit's overall opinion on the control environment.